 Q: How do I find a supplier (or build a factory) in Vietnam?

 Q: Where can I get information on Vietnam's Tariff Schedule?

-A: The following is a list of official holidays for 2016.
-This is consistent with the provisions found in 3 FAM 2336 for American holidays and the SRV’s Labor Code for Vietnamese official holidays Article 73:
+The following list of official holidays for 2018 has been approved consistent with the provisions of 3 FAM 2336 (American holidays) and the revised Article 115 of the Vietnamese Labor Code:

 A= American Holidays